Matrix Decomposition and Applications: Spectral Decomposition

 \section{Spectral Decomposition}

-A symmetric matrix $\bA$ can be factored as $\bA = \bQ\bLambda\bQ^\top$ where $\bQ$ and $\bQ^\top$ are orthogonal so that they define a system transformation intrinsically as well. $\bA\bu = \bQ\bLambda\bQ^\top\bu$ firstly rotates or reflects $\bu$ into the system defined by $\bQ^\top$.
-Let's call this system the \textbf{spectral coordinate system}. $\bLambda$ is to stretch each component of the vector in the spectral system by the length of eigenvalue.
-And then $\bQ$ helps to rotate or reflect the resulting vector back to the original coordinate system.
-A demonstration of how the spectral decomposition transforms between coordinate systems is shown in Figure~\ref{fig:spectral-rotate} where $\bq_1, \bq_2$ are two linearly independent eigenvectors of $\bA$ such that they form a basis for $\real^2$.
-The coordinate transformation in the spectral decomposition is similar to that of the eigenvalue decomposition.
-Except that in the spectral decomposition, the orthogonal vectors transferred by $\bQ^\top$ are still orthogonal.
+A symmetric matrix $\bA\in\real^{n\times n}$ can be decomposed as $\bA = \bQ\bLambda\bQ^\top$, where $\bQ$ and $\bQ^\top$ are orthogonal matrices so that they define a coordinate system transformation inherently as well.
+The operation $\bA\bu = \bQ\bLambda\bQ^\top\bu$ firstly rotates or reflects $\bu$ into the coordinate system defined by $\bQ^\top$, which we shall refer to as the \textit{spectral coordinate system}.
+The operation $\bLambda(\cdot)$ stretches each component of the vector in the spectral system by the length of the corresponding eigenvalue.
+Subsequently, $\bQ$ facilitates the rotation or reflection of the resultant vector back to the original coordinate system.
+Once again, the overall result is an {anisotropic} scaling in $n$ eigenvector directions.
+A demonstration of how the spectral decomposition transforms between coordinate systems in the $\real^2$ space is shown in Figure~\ref{fig:spectral-rotate}, where $\bq_1$ and $\bq_2$ represent two linearly independent eigenvectors of $\bA$ such that they form a basis for $\real^2$.
+The coordinate transformation in the spectral decomposition is similar to that in the eigenvalue decomposition, with the distinction that in the spectral decomposition, orthogonal vectors transformed by $\bQ^\top$ remain orthogonal.
 This is also a property of orthogonal matrices.
-That is, orthogonal matrices can be viewed as matrices which change the basis of other matrices.
-Hence they preserve the angle (inner product) between the vectors

-The above invariance of the angle between vectors also relies on the invariance of their lengths:
+That is, orthogonal matrices can be viewed as matrices, which change the basis of other matrices while preserving the angle (inner product) between vectors: $ \bu^\top \bv = (\bQ\bu)^\top(\bQ\bv). $ The invariance of the angle between vectors also relies on the invariance of their lengths: $ \norm{\bQ\bu}= \norm{\bu}. $